Wyatt Earp: Earp vendetta ride

 The day after Morgan's murder, Deputy U.S. Marshal Wyatt Earp formed a posse made up of his brothers James and Warren, Doc Holliday, Sherman McMaster, Jack "Turkey Creek" Johnson, Charles "Hairlip Charlie" Smith, Dan Tipton, and Texas Jack Vermillion to protect the family and pursue the suspects, paying them $5 a day.
 They took Morgan's body to the railhead in Benson, and James accompanied it to the family home in Colton, California, where Morgan's wife and parents waited to bury him.
 The posse guarded Virgil and Allie to Tucson, where they had heard that Frank Stilwell and other Cowboys were waiting to kill Virgil.
 The next morning, Frank Stilwell's body was found alongside the tracks, with a shotgun bullet in his chest.
+The coroner's jury returned a verdict that Stilwell was one of Morgan's assassins, "if not the principal one."
+Pete Spence was arrested in connection with the killing; a man mentioned in the coroner's report as Friese was arrested by Deputy Sheriff Hereford and gave his name as Frederick Bode.
+Public feeling in Tombstone rapidly shifted to sympathy for the Earps following the verdict.
+Even the Tombstone Nugget, generally sympathetic to the Cowboys, condemned both killings in equal terms, calling Morgan's murder and Stilwell's assassination "two of the foulest, ghoul-like assassinations that ever disgraced any community" and placing Stilwell's killers "in the same category as the skulking murderers of Earp."
 Wyatt and 5 other federal lawmen were indicted for murdering him, and Tucson Justice of the Peace Charles Meyer issued warrants for their arrest.

 The Earp posse briefly returned to Tombstone, where Sheriff Behan tried to stop them, but was brushed aside.
+The case of the Territory against D.G.
+Tipton and O.C.
+Smith, friends of the Earp brothers arrested for resisting officers and conspiracy after departing Tombstone with the posse, was dismissed by Justice Felter, who ruled that Behan had no legal process at the time of his attempt to arrest the Earp party.
 Hairlip Charlie and Warren remained in Tombstone, and the rest set out for Pete Spence's wood camp in the Dragoon Mountains.
 Spence was absent, but they found and killed Florentino "Indian Charlie" Cruz.
 Two days later, they stumbled onto the wood camp of William Brocius, Pony Diehl, and other outlaw Cowboys near Iron Springs in the Whetstone Mountains.
 According to reports from both sides, the two sides immediately exchanged gunfire.
 The Earp party withdrew to find protection from the heavy gunfire, except for Wyatt and Texas Jack Vermillion, whose horse was shot.